 - If you want to book, a hostel be prepared for minimum booking periods of up to a week.

-I have reviewed my last 4 NYE outings so make sure you check them for full details.
+I have reviewed 4 NYE outings I have experienced in recent years, so make sure you check them for full details.

 To sum up

-This year will be different.
-If you don’t have tickets you may not be able to enter Circular Quay.
-If you plan to be in the city you will need a plan!
+If you plan to be in the city, you will need a plan!